vasetrendafilov/robot-simulation/README.md

 ### Making a new attachment

 To make a new attachment to be added to the robot arm  you have to follow this convention.
-Make a new folder in the attachments folder and put inside your relevant files, the main `urdf` has to be the same name with the folder and the first link in the file has to be called base.
-Then you have to check if your attachment is compatible with the function `actuate_attachment`, for now it's coded to open and close a gripper.
+Make a new folder in the attachments folder and put inside your relevant files, the main urdf has to be the same name with the folder and the first link in the file has to be called base.
+Then you have to check if your attachment is compatible with the function `actuate_attachment()`, for now it's coded to open and close a gripper.
 For similar grippers you can just change the `attachment_open_targets` and  `attachment_close_targets`

 ### Importing a foreign robot arm

 Make sure the file path for the meshes is correctly entered and remove any [xacro](http://wiki.ros.org/xacro) macros which does not work with pybullet.
-You have panda and xarm in the `robot_arms` directory as examples to compare.
+You have panda and xarm in the `robot_arms/` directory as examples to compare.
 Also if the robot arm has an attachment rename the joint that connects it to the robot arm to `attachment_joint` so the program can correctly find the joint ids.

 ### Making a new pybullet world

 Using the PybulletSimulation class in `pybullet_sim.py` you can make a new function to add objects to the simulation.
-For now I've just used the `urdf` files provided by pybullet and made the some basic objects like work table, tray and all the common objects found in the data provided by pybullet.
+For now I've just used the urdf files provided by pybullet and made the some basic objects like work table, tray and all the common objects found in the data provided by pybullet.

 ### Connecting with Mitsubishi RV-2F-Q arm to RT Toolbox 2